-The batter must be lump free, so always beat the batter thoroughly so it is without any lumps.
-If you aren't sure the batter is smooth, strain it through a sieve before cooking.
+Thoroughly beat the batter so it's totally free of lumps.
+If you're not sure the batter is smooth enough, strain it through a sieve before cooking.

 Let the Batter Rest

-Letting the batter sit helps the puddings rise.
-Leave the batter to rest in the kitchen for a minimum of 30 minutes, longer if possible (up to several hours is ideal).
-You can cook the puddings right away, but there is a chance they will not be as big.
+To help puddings rise, let the batter sit for a minimum of 30 minutes—longer if possible (up to several hours is ideal).
+You can cook the puddings right away, but there is a chance they will not be as big as they should be.

 Use the Right Fat

-The fats need to reach a high temperature.
-Make sure you use lard, beef drippings, or vegetable oil in the tins and heat in the oven until the fat is smoking.
-Never use olive oil or butter—these two fats will not reach a high enough temperature without burning.Continue to 5 of 11 below.
+The fats need to reach a high temperature so only use lard, beef drippings, or vegetable oil in the tins and heat in the oven until the fat is smoking.
+Never use olive oil or butter—these two fats will not reach a high enough temperature without burning.Continue to 5 of 10 below.

 Then Stir Again

-After the batter has sat, always give it another good whisk to reassure there are no lumps.
-Adding 2 tablespoons of cold water also helps to cool down the mixture before pouring into the smoking hot fat.
+After the batter has rested, give it another good whisk to ensure there are no lumps.
+Add 2 tablespoons of cold water to help cool down the mixture before pouring it into the smoking hot fat.